PRiSMA-Study/PRISMA-Public/Quarterly-Readouts/2025 Q2: 04-18/README.md

 This folder contains all codes used to generate datasetst that feed into the markdown files that render reports for Q2 PRISMA quarterly readout.
 All report-specific folders above include the codes needed to generate the reports shared.
 The data upload used to generate reports is 2025-04-18.

 ❗*Note: Most codes require the output generated from `MAT_ENROLL.R`.
-This file is not included in each specific folder, rather is stored above in the 2025 Q2: 04-18 folder.*
+This file is not included in each specific folder, rather is stored above in the 2025 Q2: 04-18 folder.
+This code outputes the list of enrolled ids, boe, edd, and visit window dates.*

 ## Reports included in the readout: